Close your Non-Profit in Rhode Island

 Resolve Financial Obligations

-Notify all lenders and creditors of your plans to dissolve the non-profit and settle remaining debt.
+Notify all lenders and creditors of your plans to dissolve the business and settle remaining debt.
 If you are unable to pay your debts, you may want to consider filing for receivership or bankruptcy protection.

 Submit Appropriate Documents

 You must file the following forms with the RI Department of State in order to legally dissolve your non-profit.

 Review the IRS Termination of an Exempt Organization if your non-profit is considered tax exempt.

 NOTE: After submitting your document, be sure to confirm your filing.

 Be sure to cancel all licenses and permits you will no longer need.

 You may be legally required to maintain records, particularly tax and employment records, even after your non-profit has closed.